Xilinx-CNS/sfptpd/README.md

 _apparently_ independent PHC devices for each network port which actually represent the same underlying physical clock.

+#### Workaround 1: list clocks explicitly

-When using third party NICs affected by this issue the recommended mitigation is to list explicitly the NIC clocks to be disciplined with `clock_list`.
+When using third party NICs affected by this issue, the recommended mitigation is to list explicitly the NIC clocks to be disciplined with `clock_list`.

+#### Workaround 2: clock deduplication

+An experimental option, `phc_dedup on` will identify duplicate PHC devices for a single underlying clock and retain only one which has effective control.
+This is achieved via a test that involes temporarily adjusting the relevant NIC clocks, so should not be done while those interfaces are in use by applications for timestamping (hardware timestamping will be disabled globally during this calibration period to enforce this).

 ## Footnotes